eagle840/katacoda-labs/keycloakOnK8s/step1.md

 Assign the Realm Role to the User
 The last step is to assign the role user to our test user.
 Click on the tab Role Mappings.
 In Available Roles, you see the user role.

+# Create an OAuth client

+On the lhs, click on clients, and then create

+lets call it 'kube-cluster'

+WIP need the openID Connect discovery std end point keyclockserver.com:socket443/auth/realms/<realmName>